Day in the Life: Kheyla Buchanan

 What have you been doing today?

 Today was a real mixture of things.
-Hearing more about various aspects of a new administrative role I’m in, from conference planning and database research to help streamline workflows, to packing tea orders for my business and sending out emails for an upcoming Birthing In Colour session on my lunch break.
+Hearing more about various aspects of a new administrative role I’m in, from conference planning and database research to streamlining workflows, packing tea orders for my business and sending out emails for an upcoming Birthing In Colour session on my lunch break.

 Is that a typical day for you?